What is a Makharij Chart?

 A Makharij Chart is a visual diagram that shows all Arabic letter articulation points (makharij) organized systematically.
 It serves as a quick reference guide for learners to understand where each Arabic letter is produced in the mouth, throat, or nose.

+How the chart helps: This visual map shows you exactly where each letter is produced, making it easier to understand, remember, and practice correctly.
+You can see the spatial relationships between letters, identify which letters come from the same region, and quickly reference any letter during practice.
 This chart is designed to complement your detailed learning from our comprehensive Makharij guide by providing a visual overview that you can reference during practice sessions.

 Why Use a Visual Chart?

-- Quick reference: Instantly locate any letter's articulation point
+- Quick reference: Instantly locate any letter's articulation point without searching through text

-- Visual learning: Helps visual learners understand spatial relationships
+- Visual learning: Helps visual learners understand spatial relationships between letters and regions

 Complete Makharij Chart